 When you die in New Orleans, your coffin is put in your family mausoleum for at least one year and one day.
 After that, the family removes the coffin, places the remains in a bag, and puts them back into the bottom of the mausoleum, making room for more dead.
 This means that there literally could be dozens – or even hundreds! – of bodies in just one crypt.
 Talk about efficient (and creepy).

-If you have time, definitely try out a cemetery tour in NOLA.
+Take a tour: If you have time, definitely try out a cemetery tour in NOLA to learn even more.

 6. Go on a ghost tour

 Speaking of creepy… You can't really go to New Orleans without going on a spooky tour of some sort!
-Since Kasey and I were interested in everything from ghosts to voodoo to vampires, we ended up booking the 5-in-1 Ghost and Mystery Tour of the French Quarter with Haunted History Tours.
+Since Kasey and I were interested in everything from ghosts to voodoo to vampires, we ended up booking a combo tour like this of the French Quarter.

-The 2-hour evening walking tour was very well-done – it was the perfect blend of actual history and spooky mystery from New Orleans over the centuries.
+The evening walking tour was very well-done – it was the perfect blend of actual history and spooky mystery from New Orleans over the centuries, from vampires to voodoo.

 If you're looking for a ghostly tour in NOLA, check out some of these options:

 - New Orleans Ghost, Voodoo and Vampire Tour